UniMath/agda-unimath/src/modal-logic/modal-logic-decision.lagda.md

     soundness theory C →
     completeness theory C →
     (a : formula i) →
-    theory a ⇔ prop-bool (decision-procedure' a) pr1 (decision-procedure-correctness sound complete a) in-theory
+    theory a ⇔ prop-bool (decision-procedure a) pr1 (decision-procedure-correctness sound complete a) in-theory
-    with decision-procedure a
+    with decision-procedure' a
   ... | inl _ = star
   ... | inr not-valid-in-C =
       not-valid-in-C (λ (M , M-in-C) x → sound a in-theory M M-in-C x) pr2 (decision-procedure-correctness sound complete a) _
-    with decision-procedure a
+    with decision-procedure' a
   ... | inl valid-in-C = complete a (λ M M-in-C → valid-in-C (M , M-in-C))

 module _